This article was originally published on September 21, 2023, and then updated on May 8, 2024 to reflect the latest information.

 2013-2019

-In 2013, the WNBA embarked on a rebranding journey that significantly departed from its previous logo.
-While the league retained its focus on portraying a player in action, it moved away from its earlier NBA-inspired design.
-The familiar red, blue, and white color palette made way for a striking combination of orange and oatmeal, echoing the pattern of the league’s distinctive game balls.
+The league retained its focus on portraying a player in action, but it moved away from its earlier NBA-inspired look.
+It got rid of the familiar red, blue, and white color palette and introduced the striking combination of orange and oatmeal.
+This echoes the pattern of the league’s distinctive game balls.

-The ponytailed player silhouette, previously seen dribbling, now depicted an aggressive attack on the basket.
-This signified the evolution of WNBA players, who had grown more athletic, agile, and competitive.
+And, ahem!
 While the league never officially confirmed a specific player as the inspiration for this design, Sue Bird’s name frequently surfaced in discussions.

 2020-Today (Current WNBA Logo)

 This evolution in logo design was part of the WNBA’s ongoing commitment to engage with a younger, socially-conscious millennial audience.
-It also celebrated athletes’ strength, diversity, and multi-dimensionality.

 Impact of the WNBA Logo

 Regardless of who the WNBA logo is based on, it’s since become a powerful representation of the league’s identity.
-Today, the logo is a beacon, drawing attention to the league and solidifying its presence in the professional sports world.
+Today, the logo is a beacon, drawing attention to the league and solidifying its presence in the pro sports world.

-For example, the now well-recognized bright orange-and-white WNBA hoodie is now the league’s defining symbol.
-The garment is now one of the most iconic sports merchandise pieces.
-NBA greats like Lebron James, Damian Lillard, and Chris Paul wore the hoodie while in the Bubble in 2020 to show support for the WNBA and its players.
+NBA greats like LeBron James, Damian Lillard, and Chris Paul wore the hoodie while in the Bubble in 2020 to show support for the WNBA and its players.
 Kobe Bryant sported it courtside a year earlier while taking in a Los Angeles Lakers game with his daughter.

 More on the WNBA